krzyzanowskim/ObjectivePGP/README.md

 ## Contribution

 You are welcome to contribute.
 Current version can be found on branch `master`.
-If you want fix the bug, please create Pull Request against `develop` branch.
+If you want to fix the bug, please create Pull Request against `develop` branch.

-## The licence
+## The license

-Free for non-commercial use, covered by a standard 2-clause BSD license.
-That means you have to mention Marcin Krzyżanowski as the original author of this code and reproduce the LICENSE text inside your app.
+The ObjectivePGP stays under a dual license:

-You can purchase commercial and non-attribution-license for not having to include the LICENSE text.
+- Free for non-commercial use, covered by the standard 2-clause BSD license.
+That means you have to mention Marcin Krzyżanowski as the original author of this code and reproduce the [LICENSE](./LICENSE.txt) text inside your app.

-Please contact me via email for inquiries.
+- Commercial-use license to use in commercial products.
+Please bear in mind that some free products remain commercial products.
+Please contact me via [email](http://www.krzyzanowskim.com) for details.

 ## Usage